hamedhaghighi/CPA-using-Image-processing-techniques/README.md

 ## Usage:

 Install QT/C++ , then install OpenCV for C++.

-Run main.cpp to use GUI.
+Run main.cpp in QT to run the software.